AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_ios.md

 	> **Note:** If you're not using an Enterprise provision profile (which lets you install on any device), make sure that you have added the devices you plan to use for testing to this provision profile.
 If you used Xcode to develop on this device previously, it is automatically added.</dd>

 	<dt>Entitlements</dt>
 	<dd>*[Optional]* You can set the entitlements file, if desired.
-If not, it will be automatically generated.
+If you don't, it is generated automatically.
 You can generally leave this setting blank.</dd>
 	</dl>

 5. Start the server by pressing the play button.
 (At any time, press the stop button to stop the server.)

-	When the server starts, you'll see the IP address that you will need to enter in order to generate the IPA for the Stingray engine, and in order to package your game for iOS.
+	When the server starts, you'll see the IP address that you need to enter in order to generate the IPA for the Stingray engine, and in order to package your game for iOS (see the sections below).

 	You will also see a list of all requests coming in from Stingray Editor applications running on your network: